1967 South Vietnamese presidential election: Campaign

 The campaign was overshadowed by American media criticism of Kỳ and Thiệu's unfair electoral practices.
-All the candidates were scheduled to attend a rally at Quảng Trị in the far north of the country on 6 August.
+All the candidates were scheduled to attend a rally at Quảng Trị City in the far north of the country on 6 August.
 Owing to the security situation and the possibility of communist attacks, the politicians were transported to joint campaign events by the military, rather than being free to go to separate events as their strategy dictated.
 However, the Quảng Trị event had to be cancelled after the candidates' plane landed 23 km away at an air base in Đông Hà.

 Believing that the mishap was a deliberate attempt to make them look chaotic and disorganized (Thiệu and Kỳ had decided not to attend rallies) the candidates boycotted the event and flew back to Saigon.
 There they denounced the government bitterly.
 The leading opposition candidate, Trần Văn Hương, claimed that Thiệu and Kỳ "purposefully arranged the trip to humiliate us and make clowns out of us."
 As air force chief, Kỳ had previously stranded opposition politicians on a trip to the Central Highlands.
 Kỳ and Thiệu maintained that no malice was involved, but their opponents did not believe it.
 None of the candidates made good on their threat to withdraw, but their strident attacks over the alleged dirty tricks dominated the media coverage of the election for a period.

 The adverse publicity embarrassed Washington; instead of hearing reports about progress and good governance in South Vietnam, most reports focused on corruption and fraud.
 The heavy and negative coverage of the election provoked angry debate in Congress, criticising Kỳ's junta and Johnson's policies.
 Such sentiment came from both houses and political parties.
 On 10 August 57 members of the United States House of Representatives signed a statement condemning Kỳ's electoral malpractices and threatening a review of U.S. policy in Vietnam.